Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Measurement Error in the FAO-GAEZ Data and Partial Identification as a Solution

 There are two main advantages that led researchers to widely adopt the FAO-GAEZ data.
 First, it is independent of observed productivity, allowing it to capture potential productivity even in regions where specific crops are not cultivated.
 Second, it is not influenced by economic factors such as credit constraints, transportation infrastructure, and subsidies, which likely affect observed agricultural productivity.
 Thus, FAO-GAEZ is often interpreted as exogenous to institutional factors, greatly simplifying the interpretation of estimated parameters as being causal.

 As the FAO-GAEZ data combine climate, soil, and crop growth parameters to build potential productivity measures, they are susceptible to nonclassical measurement error.
-Although this issue has been ignored in the literature, the FAO-GAEZ data offer a unique opportunity to better understand the structure of such measurement errors since the data has been updated and is currently on its fourth version.
+For example, low-resource countries may install weather stations only in richer areas, whose climate is appropriate to agriculture, implying that, in these countries, measured climate variables will be biased towards values that are more beneficial to agriculture productivity.
+Consequently, measurement error will tend to be positive in countries with low true productivity, creating nonclassical measurement error.
+Although this issue has been ignored in the literature, the FAO-GAEZ data offer a unique opportunity to better understand the structure of such measurement errors since the data have been updated and are currently on their fourth version.

 There is no precise documentation of the differences between versions.
 Upon inspection of versions 3 and 4, we identified many differences in parameters and raw data.
 To illustrate this issue, we provide four examples.
 First, the ``harvest index" parameter essentially measures the portion of the weight of the crop that is actually of economic interest --- e.g., the beans of soybeans --- and is different for a set of crops between versions.
 Second, for another set of crops, FAO-GAEZ updated the ``leaf area index", which measures the plant's canopy and its ability to capture sunlight.
 Third, precipitation data in version 3 is from the Variability Analysis of Surface Climate Observations 1.1 (VASClimO), while version 4's precipitation data is from the Global Precipitation Climatology Centre (GPCC) Full Data Reanalysis Product Version 6.
 Fourth, data that still uses the same source are using newer versions.
 For example, temperature, sunshine fraction, and wind speed were from CRU 1.1 in version 3 and from CRU 3.21 in version 4, which entails a range of internal modifications of each data source.\footnote{\cite{Rhode2024} discusses differences in the model for the productivity of cotton.} Despite these differences, all versions of the FAO-GAEZ intend to measure the same potential productivity, i.e., the agricultural productivity for a given place, climate, technology, and water supply.
 Appendix \ref{AppSourceError} further discusses sources of measurement error in FAO-GAEZ data.